jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 In the following task you will add the custom domain to Megan Bowen.

-1. You are still on MS720-CLIENT01 where you are still signed in as “Lab User”, and you are still in the **Microsoft 365 admin center** as **MOD Administrator**.
+1. You are still on MS720-CLIENT01 where you are still signed in as “Admin”, and you are still in the **Microsoft 365 admin center** as **MOD Administrator**.

 1. In the left navigation, select **Users** and **Active users**.